-Run longer, faster, and harder by adding weight lifting to your routine.
+Runners can last longer and go faster by adding weight lifting to their routine.

 Going the distance requires a lot of commitment: Early morning miles; weekend long runs; short speed workouts around the track.
 But one of the most overlooked ways to run stronger is to carve out some time in your training plan for strength training.